ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2023-09-18.md

 - [ ] ASte/CE: Update the diagram to cope with the case of multiple inputs from multiple nodes - might need the multi-step at the start of the diagram - **ongoing**
 - [ ] ASte/CE: Implement the API KEY/proxy from the start.
 We might be able to use Keycloak to provide this. - **Ongoing - meeting on Friday**
 - [ ] DH: Keep CWT informed of developments regarding WMO + ESGF interactions - **Ongoing**
+- [ ] AS/CE: look at CMOR Fixer (https://github.com/EC-Earth/cmor-fixer) - which appends a line to headers noting that it has been processed

 ## Agenda